 The Faroe Islands historically had a relatively high share of short-term borrowing.
-In 2017, the Faroe Islands have refinanced a maturing DKK1 billion loan with long-term new loans5, which we consider positive, as it reduces the exposure to interest risk.
+In 2017, the Faroe Islands refinanced at very low interest rate (on average below 1%) a maturing DKK1 billion loan with long-term new loans5, which we consider to be credit positive, as it reduces the exposure to interest risk.
 The government also has rolling short-term creditor debt that is repaid each year.

-The Faroe Islands' average maturity of its outstanding debt is relatively low, at a level we consider exposes the Faroes to some refinancing risk.
+The Faroe Islands' average maturity of its outstanding debt is relatively low, at a level we consider exposes the Faroes to have some refinancing risk.
 However, this has allowed the Faroe Islands to benefit from the low interest rate environment in the recent past.
-For example, in 2017, around DKK1 billion of maturing debt has been refinanced at very low interest rate (below 1% on average).
-Current interest rates are still very low, although rates are on a slightly upward trend.
-Mitigating the refinancing risk is the Faroe Islands' liquidity buffer currently at DKK3.4 billion or 18% of GDP, which could cover the scheduled repayments coming due over the next few years.
+Current interest rates are still very low.
+Mitigating the refinancing risk is the Faroe Islands' liquidity buffer currently at DKK3.7 billion or close to 20% of GDP, which could cover the scheduled repayments coming due over the next few years.
+We expect the government to use its excess liquidity (i.e. above 15%-threshold) to pay down a part of the DKK1.1 bn. maturing bond in 2019 and only refinance the remaining amount.